Legal

 27. Notice of Claims and Time Bar

-27.1 The Customer must notify CODEX Freight in writing of any claim as soon as reasonably possible.
+27.1 The Customer must notify Codex Freight in writing of any claim as soon as reasonably possible.

 27.3 The Customer must preserve the Goods, packaging, seals, documents and evidence for inspection.